Modern Clay: Kurinuki Lidded Boxes

 Lidded boxes made in this session will be fired and glazed and added to the gallery studio display, to be returned to participants when the exhibition finishes.

-Led by artist and Modern Clay co-director Joanne Masding.
+This workshop is led by artist and Modern Clay co-director Joanne Masding.

 More Information